carecon/openhab2-addons/addons/binding/org.openhab.binding.mihome/README.md

 ## Full Example

 **Please consider additional configuration options for things:**
-1. Motion Sensor:
-    * can be configured, after which time the Item should switch back to "off"
 1. Window Sensor
     * can be configured, after which time the isOpenedAlarm shall trigger (see example below)